MMIV-ML/ELMED219-2025/Project/README.md

 # ELMED219/BMED365: AI in healthcare innovation project

 ## Overview
 Welcome to the course project for ELMED219!
-This project challenges you to explore the intersection of artificial intelligence and healthcare through either deep research or hands-on innovation.
-Working in groups, you'll investigate how AI, particularly large language models (LLMs), can transform medical practice and healthcare delivery.
+The goal for this project is to explore the intersection of AI and healthcare either through deep research or hands on innovation.
+In groups, you will investigate how AI, and in particular large language models (LLMs), could revolutionize medical practice and healthcare more broadly.

 ## Project tracks

 The course offers two paths for exploring AI in healthcare.

 ### Research track
-The Research Track focuses on conducting an in-depth analysis of how AI can address specific healthcare challenges.
-You'll use AI tools throughout your research process to develop a comprehensive understanding of your chosen topic.
+In the Research Track you will conduct an in-depth analysis of how AI can be used to tackle particular healthcare challenges.
+You will use AI tools throughout the research process and develop a comprehensive understanding of your chosen topic.

 Key elements:
 * Thorough investigation of current developments and state-of-the-art
-* Critical analysis of potential impacts and implementation challenges
+* Critical analysis of potential impacts and obstacles to implementation
-* Extensive use of AI tools for research, analysis, and writing
+* Extensive use of AI tools in research, analysis, and writing
 * Final report demonstrating scholarly rigor and insight
 * Research presentation focusing on: